NIRSpec MSA Planning Tool, MPT

 See also: Using NIRSpec MOS mode: Summary and Helpful Hints Video Tutorial, NIRSpec Multi-object Spectroscopy Overview and Tool Demo Video Tutorial

 This page introduces the MSA Planning Tool (MPT), which can be found within the JWST Astronomers Proposal Tool (APT).
 Here, we provide a basic overview of the steps required to create a NIRSpec MOS proposal.
 Additionally, new MOS terminology is defined, and the steps for implementing confirmation images are described.
-More detailed descriptions of MOS proposal implementation can be found in the MOS Roadmap.
+More detailed descriptions of MOS proposal implementation can be found in the JWST Multi-Object Spectroscopy Roadmap.
 The elements of MPT are covered in NIRSpec MPT - Catalogs, NIRSpec MPT - Planner and NIRSpec MPT - Plans articles.
 Likewise, an overview of the multi-phase MOS observing process, from proposal submission to angle assignment and flight-ready updates can be found in the article NIRSpec MOS and MSATA Observing Process.
+The MSA Planning Tool is also used to prepare the MOS program updates that are described in the article MSA Shutter Operability.
 The computational requirements and performance of MPT are discussed in NIRSpec MPT - Computational Performance.

 Creating a NIRSpec MOS proposal: a basic overview